LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

 #.
 Images.
 In addition to the *scale* and *bias* directives, images
    may contain *dims*, *channels*, and *hwc* directives.
-There are two fields *layout* and *transpose* that describe how the channels in a multi-channel image / volume are arrange.
-If the *layout* directive is specified and it is *hwc* or *dhwc* and the *transpose* field are set to either *chw* or *cdhw* then the images will be converted from a channels-last encoding to a channels-first format.
-At present, the only transformational format we currently support is channels-last to channels-first ("hwc -> chw" or "dhwc -> cdhw").
+There are two fields, *layout* and *transpose*, that describe how the channels in a multi-channel image / volume are arranged.
+If the *layout* directive is specified, and if it is *hwc* or *dhwc*, and if the *transpose* field is set to either *chw* or *cdhw*, then the images will be converted from a channels-last encoding to a channels-first format.
+At present, the only transformational format we support is channels-last to channels-first ("hwc -> chw" or "dhwc -> cdhw").